Manchester, Bolton & Bury Canal

 ~

-This project goes into incredible detail … far too much content to facilitate on this site, but here is a taster.
+This project goes into incredible detail … far too much content for this site to facilitate, (hence our future plans for videos), but here is a taster.

 Much of the canal no longer exists and its course is far from obvious in places.
-These walks set about to link the past with the future and to demonstrate how its entirety can be followed.
+Using contemporary paths, these walks set about to link the present with the past the future and to demonstrate how its entirety can be followed.

 ~